 The former teacher is known for his impact with turning round some of the most extreme behaviours and is consulted about adults and children around the globe.

-His work with children alone is said to have personally influenced the lives of over half a million and works to help people understand and communicate better with each other.
+His work with children alone is said to have personally influenced the lives of millions and works to help people understand the mental health spectrum.

 He has founded The Mentoring School, a professional development training team to help people supporting children, young people, young adults, refugees, apprentices, sports coaches, business leaders and more.
 Richard is also the founder of multi-award winning special needs support service The Root Of It.

-Author of The Curtis Scale, a tool to assess the social and emotional development of children, Richard’s work has had an impact in 5 continents.
-He has written 9 books, including Gratitude at Home, Gratitude in Primary Schools, Gratitude in Secondary Schools and Higher Education, The Parent’s Guide to the Modern World, The Young Person’s Guide to the Modern World, 101 Tips for Parents, 101 More Tips for Parents and 101 Behaviour Tips for Parents; he has also co-authored Boosting Positive Mental Health in Teens with children’s life coach Naomi Richards.
+Author of The Social and Emotional Assessment, a tool to assess the social and emotional development of children, Richard’s work has had an impact in 5 continents.
+He has written 11 books, including AWOL: the missing teenage brain and the impact on mental health, Gratitude at Home, Gratitude in Primary Schools, Gratitude in Secondary Schools and Higher Education, The Parent’s Guide to the Modern World, The Young Person’s Guide to the Modern World, 101 Tips for Parents, 101 More Tips for Parents and 101 Behaviour Tips for Parents; he has also co-authored Boosting Positive Mental Health in Teens with children’s life coach Naomi Richards.

 Richard’s professional CV includes: